Yeamy/SQLiteDataSet/README.md

 Fruit apple = DsReader.read(db, sql, Fruit.class);     // read one
 ArrayList<Fruit> list = DsReader.readArray(db, sql, Fruit.class);
 ```
-Ok, that's done, easy and fast;
+OK, that's done, so easy.

+NOTICE: field cannot be deserialize if corresponding column cannot be found.

-### 2. Extra Type
+### 2. Pocket Field
-To deserialize multiple columns in the same row of cursor into one field.
+To deserialize multiple columns into one field, just modify the Bean.

 For example, to package *image* and *color* into the same field called *skin*, do like this: